 The Ministry of Employment and the Economy manages, supervises and develops the non-military service option.
-The Civilian Service Centre, which reports to the Ministry, is responsible for the realisation of non-military service, organising training relating to the obligations under it, and guidance regarding places of service.
-The Civilian Service Centre is at the Educational and Civilian Service Centre of Lapinjärvi.
+The Civilian Service Centre is responsible for the realisation of non-military service, organising training relating to the obligations under it, and guidance regarding places of service.
+The Civilian Service Centre of Lapinjärvi is a separate unit of The Centre for Economic Development, Transport and the Environment (ELY Centre) in Southeast Finland .

 Someone can apply to do non-military service on the grounds of his convictions.
 It is a substitute for military service under the Conscription Act.
 The Non-military Service Act and Decree lay down provisions for non-military service.